kubevela/kubevela.github.io/versioned_docs/version-v1.5/end-user/policies/apply-once.md

 ---
-title: One-time delivery(Allow the configuration to drift)
+title: One-time Delivery(Working With Other Controllers)
 ---

 By default, the KubeVela controller will prevent configuration drift for applied resources by reconciling them routinely.
 This is useful if you want to keep your application always having the desired configuration to avoid some unintentional changes by external modifiers.

 However, sometimes, you might want to use KubeVela Application to dispatch jobs and recycle jobs, but also want to leave those resources mutable after the workflow is finished.
 In this case, you can use the following apply-once policy.

-### Allow all configurations to drift
+Some use cases:

+1. Working with HPA, which will change the deployment replicas.
+2. Working with Istio, which will change the deployment containers.
+3. Other controllers...

+### All managed fields once apply

 ```yaml
 apiVersion: core.oam.dev/v1beta1